waveman800/Deepseek-OCR-API.rs/README.md

 > macOS tip: append `--features metal` to the `cargo run`/`cargo build` commands to compile with Accelerate + Metal backends.
 >
 > CUDA tip (Linux/Windows): append `--features cuda` and run with `--device cuda --dtype f16` to target NVIDIA GPUs—feature is still alpha, so be ready for quirks.
+>
+> Intel MKL preview: install Intel oneMKL, then build with `--features mkl` for faster CPU matmuls on x86.

 Install the CLI as a binary: